You aren't going to harm your child by letting them check out VR.

 There are several important concerns when it comes to kids using VR headsets, and most of the issues are the same concerns parents and doctors have had about any form of stereoscopic imagery.
 This includes the 3D effect in the Nintendo 3DS game console, 3D televisions that require special glasses, and now Virtual Reality headsets.
 The primary concern is that these images cause the eye to focus in a way that can quickly cause fatigue and strain, and extended exposure to those stresses can cause eye damage over time.
 Kids aren't usually the best at recognizing things like eye strain before it becomes eye pain, which is where parents come in.

-Using something like Google Cardboard, many doctors recommend a strict enforcement of at least 10 minute breaks for every hour of usage.
+Using something like Google Daydream, many doctors recommend a strict enforcement of at least 10 minute breaks for every hour of usage.
 This falls closely in line with warnings found in Nintendo's 3DS, which regularly encourages players to take breaks after extended gameplay.
 Google Cardboard isn't really designed for an hour of continuous use to begin with, so as long as there's an adult nearby to manage time behind the lenses there's little concern of damage from those experiences.
 Samsung's Gear VR gets around this by placing a warning on the display to avoid using the headset if you are under 13, and while it is important to follow manufacturer warnings the only difference between Gear VR in cardboard in eye strain is the way the included head strap makes it easier to wear the headset for more than an hour.

 Larger, more complicated VR headsets like Oculus Rift and HTC Vive have some different rules to keep in mind.
 These headsets include adjustable pieces to set the lenses to your interpupillary distance, which should be adjusted for each person that uses the headset to reduce eye strain.
 Setting the correct interpupillary distance for children is difficult for several reasons.
 The size of their heads and the distance between their eyes isn't part of the general spec used to design these headsets, so there may not be an ideal setting for younger children.
 Second, asking a 10 year old to let you know when the image you as the adult can't see becomes clear requires a degree of trust and honesty that will either work out fine or end in your child deliberately choosing the setting that "looks coolest" to them.
 Once you have set that interpupillary distance, the same basic time management rules apply in these VR headset.
 Take breaks at least once an hour, and everything should be fine.